-These scholarships are presented to US students pursuing an undergraduate degree that study abroad in an area critical to the United State’s affairs.
-These areas include Africa, Asia, Central & Eastern Europe, Middle East, Latin America, and Caribbean.
-Students must agree that in exchange for award money, you must work in the federal government one year after graduation.
+These scholarships are presented to US undergraduate students studying abroad in an area critical to the United State’s affairs.
+These areas include Africa, Asia, Central & Eastern Europe, Middle East, Latin America, and the Caribbean.
+Students must agree that in exchange for the award money, they must also work in the federal government one year after graduation.
 The application includes an online application, two essays, and two letters of recommendation.
-Last year’s deadline was February 9th.
-Award amounts vary based on the length of program:

-This award is designed to help students pursuing a degree at a 2 or 4 year college who receive Federal Pell Grants to fund their study abroad experience.
-The program must be 28 days and is based on financial need and strength of application.
+This award is designed to help students pursuing a degree at a 2- or 4-year college who receive Federal Pell Grants to fund their study abroad experience.
+The program must be 28 days and is also based on financial need and strength of the application.
 The goal of the program is to diversify the type of students who study or intern abroad by providing them financial assistance to pursue this opportunity.
-The deadline varies based on program timeframe, be sure to check the website for a detailed timeline for submittal.
-Amounts vary depending on program:
+The deadline varies based on the program timeframe, so be sure to check the website for a detailed timeline for submittal.

 CIEE is a study abroad program widely recognized and attended by thousands.
 They have 267 programs in 45 countries.
-A perk of being a well established program is that they have a large amount of awards to give out.
-There are many academic excellence awards that recognizes high caliber students in their designated area of study.
-They also have access scholarships and grants that aim to help students who face financial or social hurdles study abroad.
+A perk of being a well-established program is that they also have a large number of awards to give out.
+There are many academic excellence awards that recognize high caliber students in their designated area of study.
+Additionally, they have access to scholarships and grants that aim to help students who face financial or social hurdles study abroad.

 USAC is another large study abroad program provider.
 Their programs extend to 26 countries and have a fit for almost anyone.
 They award over $500,000 in scholarships each year.
-They have general scholarships, program specific, and discounts.
+They have general scholarships, program-specific, as well as discounts.
 Focus varies from financial need to academic excellence.

 Their languages offered include: